Newsletter Subscribe

 Sonny

-Wine bars with a strong focus are Hobart's bread and butter, and one of the best in town (and recently awarded so) is Sonny.
-This tiny space is dedicated to simple pleasures, with records spinning, bespoke wines pouring and minimalist décor bringing the focus to the vibrant buzz of its intimacy.
+Wine bars with a clear vision are Hobart’s bread and butter, and Sonny is one of the best—officially and anecdotally.
+This tiny spot is all about simple pleasures: records spinning, bespoke wines flowing, and a minimalist aesthetic that keeps the focus on the lively, intimate atmosphere.

 120a Elizabeth Street, Hobart